MicroEJ/docs/VEEPortingGuide/sni.rst

 Introduction
 ============

-The Simple Native Interface specification (SNI) defines how to cross the barrier between the Java world and the native world:
+The Simple Native Interface specification (SNI) defines how to cross the barrier between the Managed world and the native world:

 -  Call a C function from Java.

 -  Pass parameters to the C function.

--  Return a value from the C world to the Java world.
+-  Return a value from the C world to the Managed world.

 -  Manipulate (read & write) shared memory both in Java and C: the immortal space.